Skip to content

 5. Conditional Handling with if-elif-else Syntax

-In Python, use if ... elif ... else for conditional handling, such as:
+In Python, conditional handling is performed using if ... elif ... else, such as:

 Python